johndoex1/NetRay/readme.md

     The keytab is used to detect Silver Ticket attack.
-    The keytab needs to contain keys of the relevant services from the time of capture.
+    The keytab must to contain the keys of the monitores services at the time of capture.
     The keytab must contain the KRBTGT account key.

     In order to create a keytab, Linux with updated samba installed is required.